Brussels Airlines flight aborts landing at Monrovia due to dark runway and diverts to Freetown

 Flight SN241 operates a triangular route between Brussels, Freetown and Monrovia before returning to Brussels.
 The flight was half an hour late, both on arrival at and departure from Freetown.
 But when it was about to land in Monrovia, Liberia, all the lights of Monrovia went off, causing the captain to take the decision to abort the landing and to return to Freetown.

-The scary situation did not only cause panic among passengers on board but also delayed passengers who were waiting at the airport to board the flight.
+The situation did not only cause some unrest among passengers on board but also delayed passengers who were waiting at the airport to board the flight.

 The flight was limited on jet fuel but sources at the airport say landing in the dark could be catastrophic to the flight, its passengers and the airport.

-In a video recorded on the plane, the pilot is heard announcing, “I would like to inform you that the airport in Monrovia is closed and there is no electricity at the moment.
+In a video recorded on the plane, the purser is heard announcing, “I would like to inform you that the airport in Monrovia is closed and there is no electricity at the moment.
 They’re trying to fix it, but we have some fuel to do a few miles; but until now, we don’t have any contact at the airport of Monrovia so we have decided to go back to Freetown.
 In Freetown, we will see if we can take some fuel and what the decision would be next…“

 The flight later returned to Monrovia after the airport was powered.
 This caused a delay for outbound passengers scheduled to take off from ROB at 20:40.
 The plane left after 23:50 with a delay of more than three hours.
 Some passengers were frustrated and concerned about missing connecting flights.